15 facts about Kouvola

 4. Boating.
-A new waterway will be opened in time for the 2020 boating season: the Kimola canal.
+A new waterway has opened in time for the 2020 boating season: the Kimola canal.
 The canal will link Kouvola to the boating region of Lake Päijänne.

 5. Silk Road 2.0.
-The Helsinki-St. Petersburg railway line that runs via Kouvola will turn 150 next year.
-One of the largest railway junctions, Kouvola is also a gate to Asia, with a container train running to China in just about 12 days.
+The Helsinki-St. Petersburg railway line that runs via Kouvola turned 150 last year.
+One of the largest railway junctions, Kouvola is also a gate to Asia.
 There is also an intermodal terminal under construction, it will combine different transport modes.
 In the future, trains as long as one kilometre will be handled in Kouvola.

 6. Space.
 For the price of a one-bedroom apartment in Helsinki, you will be able to buy an apartment AND a summer cottage in Kouvola.
 In Kouvola, nature begins from your garden.
 Half of the city’s residents live in detached houses.